 - 1. The sale takes place off and away from school premises. - 2.
-The sale takes place on school premises at least one-half hour after the end of the school day.

-(cf. 1321 - Solicitations of Funds from and by Students)

-(cf. 6145 - Extracurricular and Cocurricular Activities)
+The sale takes place on school premises at least one-half hour after the end of the school day. - (cf. 1230 School-Connected Organizations) - (cf. 1321 Solicitations of Funds from and by Students) - (cf. 6145 Extracurricular and Cocurricular Activities)